 - Internal linking implemented

-Focus on finding specific queries your audience searches for, create comprehensive content that fully answers their questions, and optimize naturally.
-Use keyword research tools and Search Console data to identify opportunities.
+Find specific queries your audience searches for, create thorough content that answers their questions, and optimize naturally.
+Use keyword research tools, Google Search Console data, and AnswerThePublic to identify opportunities.

-Combine long-tail targeting with strong on-page SEO and content strategy for maximum impact.
+Combine long-tail targeting with strong on-page SEO and content strategy to build topical authority one specific query at a time.